How to Calculate Overhead Costs in Construction Projects.

 These costs include:

-- All salaries of technical, administrative, and maintenance staff (not construction)
+- All salaries of technical, administrative, and maintenance staff (not construction projects)

 This includes indirect company hours in engineering, budgeting, quality control, purchasing, sales, administration, accounting, finance, legal, cleaning, security, etc. departments.

-- Movable and immovable property expenses (not construction)
+- Movable and immovable property expenses (not construction projects)

 Expenses for the purchase of supplies, travel, marketing, banking services, telephone bills, electricity, gas, water, Internet expenses, postal fees, etc.

-- Tax, insurance, and financial expenses (not construction)
+- Tax, insurance, and financial expenses (not construction projects)

 Taxes: It comprises taxes that are paid even without works.